nsfcac/MonSter/README.md

 0 0 * 0 * cd /path/to/repository/MonSter && git checkout quanah-tsdb && source venv/bin/activate && python3 reduce_deduplicate.py && deactivate
 ```

-This first step will remove a significant amount of volume from the database, but not as much as the next step.
-Therefore, we execute this script more frequently.
+This first step will already remove a significant amount of volume from the database.

 ### Aggregation

-The script `reduce_aggregate.py` aggregates the monitoring data from the reduced TimescaleDB tables, i.e. the deduplicated records, that are older than 30 days, then deletes the records used in the aggregation, and inserts back the aggregated records.
+The script `reduce_aggregate.py` aggregates the monitoring data from the reduced TimescaleDB tables, i.e. the deduplicated records, that are older than 30 days, and stores them in their respective aggregated tables.
 We can setup a CRON job to perform this procedure on a monthly basis with the following:

 ```bash
 # For details see man 4 crontabs